Why is my child playing with dangerous things?

 Recently, I visited my family in Australia and I was caught up in an interesting conversation with my brother.
 My nieces were playing in the background and they started to argue.
-One had hidden the other one’s toy and emotions were escalating.
+One had hidden the other one’s toy and distress was building.
 When we discovered the hidden toy, I asked my niece if she wanted some connection from us, and she nodded.
+Often I see the behaviour and this is what I respond to.
+In this case, I saw what was driving it, desire for connection, desire to be included, to belong.

 If you would like to learn more about this and how it might relate to your parenting experience, please feel free to contact me and I’ll be happy to discuss how we can work together to meet the needs of you and your family.